Wanaiysha/Changing-nuclear-network-rate/Readme.md

    * Beta Decay from Fuller & Fowler 1985 (light isotopes, up to Fe) and the rest from Oda et at.1994.

  Example: In Vital.F90
-I had added these lines right after V(44) ( correponds to C12(a,g)O16 ) in Vital to override other references and adopt NACRE II following a MESA nuclear reation rate I needed.
+I had added these lines right after V(44) ( correponds to C12(a,g)O16 ) in Vital to override other references and adopt NACRE II following a MESA nuclear reation rate I want to adopt.
  ```
  !
 C12(A,G)O16
  !
 Data from Reaclib NACRE-2